ramiboutas/ramiboutas/my_cheat_sheets/python/README.md

 # Python cheatsheet

 ## Data structures
+All this content is based on the SoloLearn [Python Data Structures](https://www.sololearn.com/learning/1159) course.
 ### Working with strings

 * count(str) returns how many times the str substring appears in the given string.